About me

 Whatever has motivated you to seek therapy, I can offer you a confidential space in which to explore your feelings, thoughts, relationships and sense of self.

-Whether you are dealing with loss, feeling low, or like you have lost your way, then therapy can help.
+Whether you are processing loss, feeling low, or like you have lost your way, then therapy can help.
 I aim to enable clients to talk about feelings and experiences that can't easily be shared and explored with others.
 With empathy and non-judgement, I offer clients a safe space where difficult and complex feelings can be expressed, heard, named and acknowledged.

 We will consider past experiences and relationships; how they have shaped you; and how they influence your feelings, actions, and motivations in the present.
 Through collaborative working, you will gain a better understanding of yourself - your feelings and your relationships - which, in turn will facilitate personal growth and change.